Street harassment public spaces protection order (PSPO)

 London Borough of Hammersmith & Fulham Harassment Public Spaces Protection Order 2024

-The council is satisfied that the two conditions below have been met, in that -
+The Council is satisfied that the two conditions below have been met, in that -

 ii. the effect, or likely effect, of the activities is, or is likely to be, of a persistent or continuing nature, is, or is likely to be, such as to make the activities unreasonable, and justifies the restrictions imposed by the Order.

-The council of the London Borough of Hammersmith & Fulham, in exercise of its powers under sections 59 and 72 of the Anti-social Behaviour, Crime and Policing Act 2014 ("the Act") and all other enabling powers, hereby makes the following order:
+The Council of the London Borough of Hammersmith & Fulham, in exercise of its powers under sections 59 and 72 of the Anti-social Behaviour, Crime and Policing Act 2014 ("the Act") and all other enabling powers, hereby makes the following order:

-1. This Order comes into force on “8 July 2024” and ends on “8 July 2027” unless extended by further Orders under the Council's statutory powers.
+1. This Order comes into force on 11 November 2024 and ends on 11 November 2027 unless extended by further Orders under the Council's statutory powers.
 The PSPO will remain in place for a maximum term of 3 years, subject to any variation or extension.

 2. This Order applies to all public spaces.
 This means areas of land which the public are entitled or permitted to have access (with or without payment) within the London Borough of Hammersmith & Fulham.